 Section 16(a) of the Securities Exchange Act of 1934 requires our directors, executive officers and holders of more than 10% of ViaSat common stock to file reports of ownership and changes in ownership with the SEC.
 These persons are required to furnish us with copies of all forms that they file.
-Based solely on our review of copies of these forms in our possession, or in reliance upon written representations from our directors and executive officers, we believe that all of our directors, executive officers and 10% stockholders complied with the Section 16(a) filing requirements during the fiscal year ended March 28, 2008, except that Jeffrey Nash filed one late Form 4 and Steven Hart filed two late Form 4's, each reporting a single transaction.
+Based solely on our review of copies of these forms in our possession, or in reliance upon written representations from our directors and executive officers, we believe that all of our directors, executive officers and 10% stockholders complied with the Section 16(a) filing requirements during the fiscal year ended April 3, 2009, with the exceptions noted herein.
+A late report was filed on behalf of Mr. Stenbit with respect to a single transaction involving the annual equity grant of stock options.
+A late report was filed on behalf of Mr. Dankberg and Mr. Hart relating to the settlement of restricted stock units and the withholding of shares to satisfy the tax withholding obligations resulting therefrom.